burner/graphqld/README.md

 # GraphqlD: A graphql implementation for the D Programming language

 Graphql is a query language for apis.
-Given a query like for the schema in folder test
+Given a query like for the schema in folder test.

 ```
 {